MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 Now we know how to deal with the SDK, let's try to get some data out of our build, shall we?

 In this case we'll be using a default Unreal Engine project.
-Because it's the compiler and linker the ones emitting the events, we can get data from projects not supported in [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"}.
+Oh, and because it's the compiler and linker the ones emitting the events we can get data from projects not supported in [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"}!

 ### Collecting a trace

 Before we can start, we need a trace to work with!
 These were my steps:

-  * Installed Visual Studio 15.9.22 (VS2017).
+  * Installed Visual Studio 15.9.22 (Visual Studio 2017).
   * Cloned [vcperf from GitHub](https://github.com/microsoft/vcperf){:target="_blank"} and built it.
   * Installed Unreal Engine 4.24.3, launched it and created the default `First Person Shooter` project with C++ code.
   * Launched an elevated command prompt and navigated to the previous vcperf output directory.